joshHug/LeidenITP/labs/lab11.md

 Try to recreate the plot below.
 In this exercise, we will use the iris (flower) dataset.
 This dataset contains data about 150 iris flowers from three different subtypes: Setosa, Versicolor, Verginica.
 Therefore, we need three scatter plots in one figure to plot the data of each subtype.
 Give each scatter plot its own label and color.
 The data is loaded into a new object of class `SklearnData` to make working with it easier.
 As a side note, this data is commonly used when learning about various machine learning algorithms.

-For this exercise, you will need the following named variables form iris:
+For this exercise, you will need the following attributes form iris:
  - data: This contains four measurements/features from each flower petals.
  - target: This contains a value to which subgroup the data belongs (0,1 or 2).
  - target_names: This contains the names of each subgroup.
  - feature_names: This contains the names of the four measurements (needs to be used for the axes labels).

 You can choose which features to plot.
+Don't forget to add a legend and axes labels.
 Now, open `iris_dataset.py` and follow the instructions.

 ![image](/LeidenITP/assets/images/lab11/iris.png)

 ### Exercise 4c: Iris Flower Subplots (challenge, hard)

 Try to recreate the plot below.
 Here, we will extend the previous exercise by making a subplot.
 This enables us to show all four features at the same time in two plots.
+Don't forget to give all axes a label and both plots need a legend.

 Now, continue working on `iris_dataset.py` and follow the instructions.